 - Hats should be removed immediately upon entry to the building. - Clothing and theme jewellery that challenge our values are unacceptable (jewellery that suggests domination, promotes violence, alcohol or drugs is unacceptable). - Non uniform sweaters and jackets may not be worn in the building.
-A direct route to locker and timeliness is expected for their removal. - No long sleeve undershirts with short sleeve uniform shirts. - Headbands are to be school colours. - Scarves / ties may not be worn with the school uniform.
+A direct route to locker and timeliness is expected for their removal. - No long sleeve undershirts with short sleeve uniform shirts. - Scarves / ties may not be worn with the school uniform.